yecril71pl/cpp-docs.pl-pl/docs/standard-library/stack-class.md

 ### <a name="parameters"></a>Parametry

-*po prawej stronie*\
+*Kliknij*\
-Kontener, w której skonstruowany stosu jest kopią.
+Kontener, w którym skonstruowany stos ma być kopią.

 ### <a name="example"></a>Przykład